mrunankpawar/repo-readme-generator/README.md

 This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
 See the `LICENSE` file for more information.

 ## Contact Information
-If you have any questions, concerns, or suggestions, please feel free to reach out to the author, mrunankpawar, via email at mrunankpawar@gmail.com or through GitHub at https://github.com/mrunankpawar.
+If you have any questions, concerns, or suggestions, please feel free to reach out to the author, [Mrunank Pawar](https://www.linkedin.com/in/mrunankpawar/) or through GitHub at https://github.com/mrunankpawar.